lukensmall/pkg_ping/README.md

 -V will stop all output except error messages.
 It overrides all -v instances.
    It's useful I suppose, if run from a script or daemon as root so that it writes the result to file.
-   I won't stop you if you run ./pkg_ping -Vf ....
+   I won't stop you if you run pkg_ping -Vf ....
 Maybe you need to heat your house?

 pkg_ping will shorten the timeout period to the download time of the fastest previous mirror throughout ftp timing calls if no -v or if -V is used, so if you want the fastest single result, don't use -v or you could use -V, but it won't print the result to the screen.